SaraLerma/The-Pragmatic-Programmer/README.md

 It's important that everyone on the team knows what the common names are being used and that they use them consistently.
 You can spread the jargon by communication like pair programming or creating a project glossary.

-**Name well; rename when needed** - If you see a name that no longer expresses the intent or is misleading or confusing, rename it.
+<span style="color:lightgreen;">**Name well; rename when needed**</span> - If you see a name that no longer expresses the intent or is misleading or confusing, rename it.

 # Chapter 8.
 Before The Project

 ## 45. The Requirements Pit

 It’s not enough simply being told what to do or listening to users, you need to dig for the requirements.
 Requirements are buried deep beneath layers of assumptions, misconceptions, and politics.
-Even worse, often they don’t really exist at all. → **Don't Gather Requirements—Dig for Them.**
+Even worse, often they don’t really exist at all. → <span style="color:lightgreen;">**Don't Gather Requirements—Dig for Them.**</span>

 ### No one knows exactly what they want

 They might know a general direction, but they won’t know the twists and turns.
-So **programmers help people understand what they want**.
+So <span style="color:lightgreen;">**programmers help people understand what they want**</span>.
 Usually, the initial statement of need given by the client is not an absolute requirement, it’s really an invitation to explore.
 We need to look for edge cases and ask about them.

 Your role in this is to interpret what the client says and to feedback to them the implications.
 You’re thinking and contributing to a solution.

 ### Requirements are a process

-**Requirements are learned in a feedback loop.** Understanding requirements requires exploration and feedback, so the consequences of decisions can be used to refine the initial ideas.
+<span style="color:lightgreen;">**Requirements are learned in a feedback loop.**</span> Understanding requirements requires exploration and feedback, so the consequences of decisions can be used to refine the initial ideas.
 Produce mockups and prototypes and let the client play with them.
 It’s better to make short iterations that end with client feedback, this makes you sure you are in the right direction and you minimize a lot of time.

-A technique for getting client ideas is to **become a client**, and **work with a user to think like a user**.
+A technique for getting client ideas is to **become a client**, and <span style="color:lightgreen;">**work with a user to think like a user**</span>.
 It’s the best way to gain insight into how the system will really be used.
 This will give you feedback and learn their expectations.

 ### Requirements vs. Policy

 When policy (business policy) changes (and it will!), only the metadata for that system will need to be updated.
 In fact, gathering requirements in this way naturally leads you to a system that is well factored to support metadata.
 An example of policy could be: “Only supervisors and personnel department may view records from the employees”.
 But in reality, developer should interpret “Only authorized users may access an employee record” and design some kind of access control system.

-**Think policy as metadata**, think policy information as an example of the type of thing the system needs to support.
+<span style="color:lightgreen;">**Think policy as metadata**</span>, think policy information as an example of the type of thing the system needs to support.
 Don’t hardcode policy into a system; instead express it as metadata used by the system.

 Early feedback, with prototypes or tracer bullets, will let your clients say “yes, it does what I want, but not how I want.”

 ### Document requirements

-**Requirements documents are not for clients.**
+<span style="color:lightgreen;">**Requirements documents are not for clients.**</span>
 The requirements document is a document understanding of what the client wants.
 It is written for developers and contains information and subtleties that are sometimes incomprehensible and frequently boring to the client.
 It’s needed because developers on a team need to know what they’ll be doing.

-**Requirements documents are for planning.**
+<span style="color:lightgreen;">**Requirements documents are for planning.**</span>
 They are short descriptions (user stories) that describe what a small portion of the app should do from the perspective of a user of that functionality.
 Keeping this statement of requirements short, you’re encouraging developers to ask clarifying questions.
 You’re enhancing the feedback process between clients and coders before and during the creation of each piece of code.
 Many project failures are blamed on an increase in scope.